spzSource/spzSource.github.io/_posts/2018-04-30-azure-cosmos-db-indexes.markdown

 More general is overlapped by more specific.

-This example also shows how we can exclude properties from indexing, because by default all properties are considered for building reverse index structure.
+This example also shows how we can exclude properties from indexing, as by default all properties are considered for building reverse index structure.
 If you want to improve write operations, this approach is a first what you need to apply.

 For detailed information you can go through the next pages: